 This program requires a $65 nonrefundable application fee that must be submitted with the application for Admissions to Graduate Study in Geography and Environmental Resources.
 Applicants must pay this fee by credit card when completing the online application.
 Questions regarding the program can be directed to email@example.com.

-- Include as required courses the following: GEOG 500, Principles of Research, during the first fall semester in residence; GEOG 501, Seminar in Geography and Environmental Research, the following semester; GEOG 504, Spatial Analysis, or GEOG 512, Applied Geographic Statistics or equivalent, and one research seminar at the 500-level.
+- Include as required courses the following: GEOG 500, Principles of Research, during the first fall semester in residence; GEOG 501, the following semester; GEOG 504, Spatial Analysis, or GEOG 512, Applied Geographic Statistics or equivalent, and one research seminar at the 500-level.
 GEOG 502, Geographic Information Systems is recommended depending on the student’s background.

 - Submit a thesis or research paper to the advisory committee at least two weeks before the defense.
 A student who writes a thesis will be examined by the committee at a meeting that may be attended by other faculty and students.
 A research paper may be evaluated and approved by the advisory committee with or without public presentation.